-About 1 in 4 people who exceed these limits already has an alcohol use disorder, with the rest being at greater risk for developing these or other problems.
+About 1 in 4 people who exceed these limits already have an alcohol use disorder, with the rest being at greater risk for developing these or other problems.
 Again, individual risks vary.
 Problems drinking less than these amounts is still possible, particularly if they drink too quickly.

-Too much + too often = too risky
+Too much + Too often = Too risky

 It makes a difference both how much you drink on any day or how often there is a “heavy drinking day,” that is, more than 4 drinks on any day for men or more than 3 drinks for women.

 What Are The Risks?